kachkaev/njt/src/cli/README.md

 📦 [`npm bugs <package>` or `npm issues <package>`](https://docs.npmjs.com/cli/bugs)
 ⭥
-🐸 `njt <package> issues`
+🐸 `njt <package> i`

-With `njt`, you have access to more shortcuts and can also use them in your browser.
+With `njt`, you have access to more shortcuts in a variety of environments, not limited to the command line.